tcNickolas/qiskit-quantum-katas/README.md

 * [Single-qubit gates](./SingleQubitGates/SingleQubitGates.ipynb).
 Learn about what quantum gate is and about the most common single-qubit gates.
 * [Single-qubit measurements](./SingleQubitMeasurements/SingleQubitMeasurements.ipynb).
 Learn about what quantum measurement is and how to use it in single-qubit systems.
 * [Multi-qubit systems](./MultiQubitSystems/MultiQubitSystems.ipynb).
 Learn how to represent multi-qubit systems.
+* [Measurements in multi-qubit systems](./MultiQubitMeasurements/MultiQubitMeasurements.ipynb).
+Learn to use measurements in multi-qubit systems.
 * [Preparing quantum states](./PreparingStates/PreparingStates.ipynb).
 Learn to prepare superposition states.
 * [Distinguishing quantum states](./DistinguishingStates/DistinguishingStates.ipynb).
 Learn to distinguish orthogonal quantum states using measurements.